kw7oe/mini-db/README.md

 It is implemented following the [Let's Build a Simple Database][0] tutorial.
 The codebase now contain all the implementation in the tutorial.

+This is by no mean an idiomatic Rust implementation as I'm learning Rust along the way.

 ## What's Next?

 Since we have completed through the tutorial of Let's Build a Simple Database,